arialdomartini/arialdomartini.github.io/_posts/2016-12-07-forget-the-keyboard.md

 I'm a late touch typer.
 I learned to type without looking in my 40s, after years of bad habits.
 Consequently, learning to touch type hasn't been the simplest task to me.

-Besided the unavoidable and boring hours of exercise, the trick that helped me the most was:
+Besides the unavoidable and boring hours of exercise, the trick that helped me the most was:

 > Stop thinking to *position of keys on the keyboard*,
 >